cooleybyte/LinuxStuffonWindows/README.md

 restart your computer

-once your restarted your pc and get back into windows. you can install most linux apps and then install a desktop enviroment. and you can run linux stuff on windows
+once you restarted your pc and get back into windows. you can install most linux apps and then install a desktop enviroment. and you can run linux stuff on windows

 for example: